 Purpose.
 An Arkansas lease termination letter (“Notice to Vacate”) is a required document to end month-to-month lease agreements in Arkansas.
 State law requires giving at least 30 days notice for termination.
 However, state law does not require notice to be given to end fixed term lease agreements on their end date.

-Read further to learn more about the residential lease termination process in Arkansas and how many days notice are required in which situations.
+Read further to learn more about notice requirements and the residential lease termination process in Arkansas.

 What is a Lease Termination Notice?